 But those big views do come with an added risk.
 Trees are an often-overlooked safety hazard, and the danger of falling trees is magnified while hiking through the site of a past burn.
-Trees do fall in the woods.
+Trees do fall in the forest.
 And when it happens, you don't want to be standing too close.

 Be Alert, Know When Not To Go

 The first step to being safe in a burned forest is to be aware of the conditions that might await you on trail.

 - Does the forecast call for wind speeds greater than 30 mph?
 Don't go into a burned area and have a backup plan ready.

 - Is a winter or rain storm event likely?
 Rain leads to a heightened risk of moving earth.
 As soil becomes saturated, it becomes easier for trees — even healthy ones — to lose their footing and fall over.
 Consider a backup option.

 - Are you sure the recreation site is open?
 Burns can lead to trail closures that extend beyond the duration of the fire.
 Check the Hiking Guide or with the land manager before you go.

 - Do you plan on camping in a burned area?
 Research the campsite to ensure it is open and clear of hazardous trees (burned or leaning trees at risk of falling in your direction).

 - If trail signs are missing, will you be comfortable navigating the area?
 Research your route ahead of time and always carry a hiking map.